-Based solely on a review of the copies of the reports furnished to us, and written representations from certain reporting persons that no other reports were required, we believe that during the year ended December 31, 2016, the reporting persons complied on a timely basis with all Section 16(a) filing requirements applicable to them.
+Based solely on a review of the copies of the reports furnished to us, and written representations from certain reporting persons that no other reports were required, we believe that during the year ended December 31, 2018, the reporting persons complied on a timely basis with all Section 16(a) filing requirements applicable to them, other than (i) Mr. Sun, our former Vice President and General Manager of Physiology, Cell and Molecular Instruments, who had two late filings reporting one stock disposition transaction and one deferred stock award acquisition, (ii) Mr. Gagnon, our former Chief Financial Officer, who had two late filings reporting two stock disposition transactions, (iii) Mr. Duchemin, our current Chief Executive Officer and Director, who had one late filing reporting one stock disposition transaction, and (iv) Mr. Uveges, who had two late filings reporting one stock option exercise transaction and two stock disposition transactions.